-Topical resorcinol 15% has been shown to be effective and well tolerated in reducing the size and number of non-fistulous HS lesions and decreasing pain and lesion duration. ^{37-40}
+Topical resorcinol 15% has been shown to be effective and well tolerated in reducing the size and number of non-fistulous HS lesions and decreasing pain and lesion duration.
+37-40

 Resorcinol (m-dihydroxy benzene) is a phenolic compound with keratolytic, antipruritic and antiseptic activities.
 It is administered in an oil/water cream with emulsifying waxes; ingredients listed as cremor lanette, consisting of the following components: alcohol cetylicus et stearylicus emulsificans b (cetostearyl alcohol type b), acidum sorbicum (sorbates), cetiol V (decyloleat), sorbitolum liquidum cristallisabile (sorbitol) and aqua purificata (water).
 In Europe, it is not marketed in 15% concentration and has to be prepared as a compound.
 The formulation package in aluminium tubes has shown the physicochemical and microbiological stability of resorcinol for 12 months at room temperature.
+The support of the sorbitological stability of resorcinol for 12 months at room temperature.